-If consumed in high quantities, the presence of beta carotene in papaya might cause discoloration of the skin, medically known as carotenemia.
-It is a condition where your eye white, soles, and palms turn yellow, as if you are under the attack of jaundice.
+If consumed in high quantities, the beta-carotene in papaya may cause discoloration of the skin, medically known as carotenemia (4).
+Some anecdotal evidence also states other symptoms, like the yellowing of the eye whites, soles, and palms, similar to the symptoms of jaundice.

 Papain, the enzyme present in papaya, is a powerful allergen.
-Excessive consumption of papaya could, therefore, trigger various respiratory disorders, such as:
+Excessive consumption of papaya may, therefore, trigger various respiratory disorders, such as (5):

 - Obstructed breathing